natural-mess/LinuxEmbedded/0X-ChatApplication/README.md

 # Chat Application

-This document provides a detailed overview of a multi-threaded TCP-based chat application developed as part of COMP429 Assignment 1.
+This document provides a detailed overview of a multi-threaded TCP-based chat application.
 The application allows multiple machines to connect, exchange messages, and manage connections via a command-line interface.

 ## Table of Contents